markterweele/windows-itpro-docs/windows/client-management/mdm/wifi-csp.md

 ### Remove a network

-The following example shows how to remove a network with SSID 'MyNetwork' and no proxy.
+The following example shows how to remove a network with SSID `MyNetwork` and no proxy.
 Removing all network authentication types is done in this same manner.

 ```xml
 <Atomic>